 Hunting at Jackson Lake is very popular and for good reason; the park is located within the “Golden Triangle,” for migratory birds.
 Our Jackson Lake Hunting Brochure provides important information for planning your trip.

 Hunting is not allowed within 100 yards of designated campgrounds, trails or buildings.

-Archery deer hunting is allowed in all areas of the park, but hunters must park and check in with the office first.
-The most popular area is the Bureau of Reclamation (BOR) lease property allowing hunting seven days a week.
+The very popular area is the Bureau of Reclamation (BOR) property that allows hunting seven days a week.

 For BOR land, park at the Inlet.
 All vehicles must have a valid parks pass.
 All roads on BOR property are closed to the public.